karma4u101/FoBo/README.md

 [![Stories in Progress](https://badge.waffle.io/karma4u101/FoBo.svg?label=In Progress&title=In Progress)](http://waffle.io/karma4u101/FoBo)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/karma4u101/FoBo?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-FoBo is a [Lift module](http://liftweb.net/lift_modules), composed of several Toolkit, Resource and API modules, that includes industry leading open source front end toolkits for developing mobile scalable responsive web applications that will jazz up your Lift applications with the toolkit(s) of your choice.
+FoBo is a [Lift module](http://liftweb.net/lift_modules), composed of several Toolkit modules that includes industry leading open source front end toolkits for developing mobile scalable responsive web applications that will jazz up your Lift applications with the toolkit(s) of your choice.
+The toolkit modules is in it's turn composed of a API module and a Resource module artifact making the usage of FoBo scalable and flexible.

 A **live demo** and introduction to using the FoBo module(s), including API documentation and links to running examples of starter templates and more, can be seen at the [FoBo Template Demo](http://www.media4u101.se/fobo-lift-template-demo/).